akonPAPA/OASAS/README.md

   through a path-traversal-safe extractor (rejects `../` escapes, symlinks, and device members). `reports/poc/` is gitignored — downloaded third-party code never enters your repo.
+- But you can always download extra-module for it if you want of course

 ---